 Response to multiple stresses.
 Plants are subjected to multiple abiotic and biotic environmental stresses from which, contrarily to animals, they cannot escape.
 To survive, they developed sophisticated defense strategies during evolution.
 Some of those involve convergence of signalling pathways for abiotic and biotic stress resistance.
 As plant growth hormones, GAs are targets for growth regulation to compensate stress and are central players to integrate different types of stresses.
 This interlink between different stress responses might be used for "priming" stress strategies, i.e. increasing plant resistance to one type of stress by previous exposure to another type of stress.
-Our research goals are to analyze interactions of touch and other abiotic and biotic stress resistance.
+Our research goals are to analyze interactions of touch and other abiotic and biotic stress signalling pathways to unravel the function of GA-signalling for acquiring abiotic and biotic stress resistance.
 For instance, we will investigate the potential of touch for improving stress resistance in plants in an environmentally friendly way.

-Hormones regulate the full life cycle of plants.
+$\label{prop:continuous} \mbox{Hormones regulate the full life cycle of plants.}$